1. To celebrate that,

 2. To relax, escape the malls and shopping.
 To see friends and

-3. To celebrate woods, trees, wild animals, and the
+3. To honor the woods, trees, wild animals, and the

 planet and - of course - the workings of the solar system.
 To be conscious and appreciative of it